 geckodriver is written in Rust, a systems programming language from Mozilla.
 Crucially, it relies on the webdriver crate to provide the HTTPD and do most of the heavy lifting of marshalling the WebDriver protocol. geckodriver translates WebDriver commands, responses, and errors to the Marionette protocol, and acts as a proxy between WebDriver and Marionette.

-If you use artifact builds you may also build geckodriver using cargo:
+If you use artifact builds you may build geckodriver using cargo, since mach in this case does not have a compile environment:

 % cd testing/geckodriver % cargo build … Compiling geckodriver v0.21.0 (file:///home/ato/src/gecko/testing/geckodriver) … Finished dev [optimized + debuginfo] target(s) in 7.83s